 Samook masks are available for purchase at the Slow Handmade Collective, a movement of ethically and sustainably produced fashion, home decor, jewellery and natural body care, at the beautiful harbour front of Ulladulla, New South Wales, Australia!
 You can also follow the work of Samook Designs on Facebook and Instagram.

-New: Andrea Haydon (Schnurpfitante) – Thalwil, Zürich, Switzerland
+Schnurpfitante by Andrea Haydon – Thalwil, Zürich, Switzerland

 What do you do when you are on maternity leave, sew a lot and your husband has to teach his students with a face covering?
 The Swiss Andrea Haydon did not hesitate long and started sewing cloth masks.
 Her masks have three layers: an antiviral fabric on the inside, a mask fleece to absorb moisture and a beautiful woven fabric cover on the outside.
 Because the masks fit so well, the interest of friends and acquaintances boosted soon and she decided to sell these great accessories online.